-GDP Annual Growth Rate in Georgia averaged 5.34 percent from 2004 until 2019, reaching an all time high of 13.90 percent in the third quarter of 2007 and a record low of -8.70 percent in the second quarter of 2009.
+GDP Annual Growth Rate in Georgia averaged 5.42 percent from 2004 until 2019, reaching an all time high of 13.90 percent in the third quarter of 2007 and a record low of -8.70 percent in the second quarter of 2009.
 This page provides - Georgia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Georgia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020.